 I don't buy that.

 It is what it is.
 That's the simple truth.
 It's what life is like.
 It's full of disappointments and pain that all of us who are parents want to protect our children from, even though no one protected us, and even though, ultimately, no one can really protect anyone.
+All you can do is learn to survive.

 I wanted to go to Radcliffe — then the girls' part of Harvard — more than anything.
 I did everything a girl from my school could do to get in.
 My parents didn't go there; we didn't have money; I needed financial aid.
 But I'd made straight A's my whole life, I was president of every organization I had ever joined, I volunteered, did community service, worked part time from the day I turned 16.
 I tried, I worked, I prayed and I got rejected.